-- 1. Puts the headers and binary data from each binary attachment into separate containers. - 2.
-Puts the list of containers in the DFHWS-XOP-IN container. - 3.
-Puts the XOP document, which formed the root of the message, back in the DFHREQUEST or DFHRESPONSE container, replacing the original message.
+- 1. It puts the headers and binary data from each binary attachment into separate containers. - 2.
+It puts the list of containers in the DFHWS-XOP-IN container. - 3.
+It puts the XOP document, which formed the root of the message, back in the DFHREQUEST or DFHRESPONSE container, replacing the original message.